pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 This is a work in progress.
 It's available for color(+touch) and B&W screens.

 Work on OpenTX and EdgeTX.
-Located on the radio SD card under \SCRIPTS\TOOLS.
+Located on the radio SD card under \SCRIPTS\TOOLS, make sure to copy the DSMLIB folder along with DSM FwdPrg_05_Color.lua or DSM FwdPrg_05_BW.lua.

 [![DSM Forward Programming](https://img.youtube.com/vi/sjIaDw5j9nE/0.jpg)](https://www.youtube.com/watch?v=sjIaDw5j9nE)